Working During Cancer Treatment

 Along with the federal laws, some states also have laws about employing people with various illnesses, including cancer.
 These state laws might help you in other ways.
 You can find out more from your state’s Department of Labor.
 Contact information can be found in the blue pages of your local phone book, or visit the US Department of Labor website (www.dol.gov/whd/contacts/state_of.htm) to find your state office.

 What if you can’t keep working during treatment?

 Talk to someone from your human resources department to find out if you have short-term or long-term disability insurance at your job.
-If you have them, get applications for both – just in case.
+If you do, get applications for both – just in case.
 In general, short-term disability pays you some portion of your income for the first few months you are unable to work.
 If you must be out longer, some employers also carry long-term disability insurance, which usually starts after 6 months of disability.
-You must meet the company’s definition of disability to get this income.
+You must meet the insurance company’s definition of disability to get this income.

 Keep in mind that it can hurt you to put off going on short-term disability.
 Some people have had to go to great lengths to prove that they can’t do their job after they’ve spent weeks forcing themselves to go to work when they could barely get out of bed.
 Don’t wait until your work performance suffers before you decide to take time away from work.
 If you are fired for doing a poor job, you can lose your health insurance as well as your income.
 And if you’re fired, you cannot collect disability benefits.
 If you need time off from work to focus on getting well, take it.

 Protecting your rights